Viadana, Lombardy

 Viadana (Casalasco-Viadanese: Viadàna) is a comune (municipality) in the Province of Mantua in the Italian region of Lombardy.
 It is located approximately 120 km southeast of Milan and 35 km southwest of Mantua.

 Viadana borders the following municipalities: Boretto, Borgo Virgilio, Brescello, Casalmaggiore, Commessaggio, Dosolo, Gazzuolo, Marcaria, Mezzani, Motteggiana, Pomponesco, Sabbioneta, Suzzara.

-It is the hometown of Rugby Viadana.
+It is the hometown of the rugby union club Rugby Viadana.

 Physical geography

 The municipal territory lies at the southwestern end of the province of Mantua and borders three other provinces: Cremona (municipality of Casalmaggiore), Parma (municipality of Mezzani), and Reggio nell'Emilia (municipalities of Boretto and Brescello).
 The territory is completely flat and is watered by the Po River along its entire southern border and by the Oglio River for much of its northern border.